 Care Coordination – Community clinics often refer patients to specialists for further care.
 An electronic medical record catering to community health clinics will make care coordination, and the exchange of patient medical data, across clinics and practices easier, secure and discreet.

 Reporting and Management – FQHC administrative teams constantly need to fill reporting requirements.
 This can be done faster, with minimum inaccuracy, if all the data is made available to the staff to deliver to funders.
 FQHC geared EMR makes this process efficient and also helps track new sources of funding through benefactors and grants, as well as coordinating patient care across satellite clinics and several sites.

 Billing and Compliance – Because most of the patients seen in community health clinics lack substantial insurance, the billing procedure is drastically different from that of a private practice.
 Community health clinic EMR should import Federal poverty guidelines, and assist clinics in automating what they charge when based on sliding scale fees.
 EMR should also help in carrying out compliance based, efficient billing and feature split billing capabilities.

 Support Network - Some electronic medical record providers are involved in projects to create support networks, such as benchmark creation and information-sharing programs.
 Some software providers even offer networked community health centers pricing based on economies of scale for the whole network.
 Networks facilitated by software companies can also provide practitioners with more “learning-by-doing” opportunities.

 Support – For ease of use and greater productivity, an electronic medical record should provide training for community health clinic staff to use the EMR effectively.
-Around the clock support should also be given when required for smoother workflow.
+Around the clock, support should also be given when required for a smoother workflow.

 EMRSystems is the best EMR and EHR software resource where you can get reviews, ratings, pricing and demos for the most popular electronic medical records (EMR) systems.